 How do we know Mama Klotz so well?
 Chick-fil-A’s employment strategy includes telling the backstory and the things that nobody sees through employee spotlights.

-Telling the details of how employees go the extra mile engage them while making them feel valued.
-Knowing that Mama Klotz has been supported by Chick-fil-A with community building work in Ghana helps to put an employee in her shoes and inspire them in their own work.
+Telling the details of how employees go the extra mile engages them while making them feel valued.
+Knowing that Mama Klotz has been supported by Chick-fil-A with community-building work in Ghana helps to put an employee in her shoes and inspire them in their own work.

 Having Mary involved in what she is good at makes her and the team feel valued and listened to.
 She can be an inspiration to her work peers and also be able to push them outside their comfort zones.
 We think Mary is a prime example of how an engaged employee can change a culture.

 Click here for the full story of Mama Klotz.

 Tip 2: Connecting People to Their Purpose with a High Touch, High Tech Approach